 What Is Whey Protein Isolate?

 Whey protein isolate is a highly purified form of Whey protein.
-Whey protein isolate goes through a much more rigorous filtration process, called Cross-Flow Micro-Filtration as compared to whey protein concentrate.
-Through this filtration process, protein is separated from any additional fat, carbohydrates, cholesterol, and lactose, resulting in a more purified form of protein.
+Whey protein isolate goes through a rigorous filtration process, known as a cross-flow micro-filtration as compared to whey protein concentrate.
+Through this filtration process, protein content is separated from any additional fat, carbohydrates, cholesterol, and lactose, resulting in a more purified form of protein.

 Whey protein concentrate and whey protein isolate are both derived from the same milk concentration.
-However, the main difference is that whey protein isolate has been put through a micro-filtration process to help remove the lactose, and derive a more highly purified and refined form of protein.
-From deriving this highly purified form of protein
+However, the main difference between whey protein concentrate vs whey isolate, is that whey isolate has been put through a micro-filtration process to help remove the lactose, to derive a more highly purified and refined form of protein.
+From deriving this highly purified form of protein.
+Both forms of whey are known as complete proteins, and contain all 9 essential amino acids, to help build and rebuild lean muscle mass while optimizing post-workout muscle recovery.
+Since these amino acids are essential, they must be obtained through diet or through supplementation.

 - Whey isolate contains a higher protein content, ranging around 90% purity compared to whey concentrate, at 70-80% protein purity.